Priyanka writes to UP CM, seeks relief for middle class from COVID impact | Education

 ''Schools in the state are closed but parents are under pressure to deposit fees every month.
 There is also a crisis in front of schools to pay salaries to their teachers etc.,'' she said.

-The state government should sit down with the representatives of the schools and parents and prepare a roadmap for providing a fee waiver as well as a package of financial aid to the schools.
+The state government should sit down with the representatives of schools and parents and prepare a roadmap for providing a fee waiver as well as a package of financial aid to schools, the Congress leader suggested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)